jest (noun, verb) /dʒɛst/ LISTEN

 Did you know?

 A jester, also known as a fool, was an entertainer employed by a monarch or a person of noble birth.
 They would sing and play music and tell stories and jokes to keep the people of the household entertained.
 By the 18th century, few households still kept jesters and, in Italy, groups of jesters came together to form traveling bands of players performing plays in the commedia dell’arte form of theater.
-From this arose a puppet show, the anglicized version of which is called Punch and Judy, with the character of Punch wearing a jester’s costume.
-It is still popular in Britain today.
-You can see a clip from a Punch and Judy show here:

 In pop culture